UPPMAX/R-python-julia-matlab-HPC/docs/julia/introJulia.rst

      - END
      -

 .. instructor-note::

-   - **FIX**
-   - Intro 10 min
+   - Intro 5 min
-   - Lecture and demo 10 min
+   - Lecture and 10 min
-   - Exercise 0 min

 What is Julia?
 --------------